caetano-felipe/caetano-felipe/README.md

 ## About :grin:

-I'm currently graduate student in System Analysis and Development on College Impacta, and a technology lover, fascinated in back-end, and front-end development. :nerd_face:
+I'm currently a graduate student in Analysis and Systems Development, at Impacta College, and at Bootcamp Java Jr. of Generation Brasil.
+I am a technology lover, both in Backend technologies, as well as in Frontend. :nerd_face:

 ## Technologies and Skills :rocket:

 * HTML5
 * CSS3
 * JavasScript
+* Java
 * Ruby
 * Ruby on Rails
 * Python